opnuub/iac-riscv-cw-24/Flavio_Gazzetta_Project_Brief.md

 This block updates the pc on the positive edge of the clock.
 If the reset (rst) signal is active, pc is initialized to 32'hBFC00000, a common boot address.
 Otherwise, pc is updated to the value of nextPC, supporting jumps or branch instructions.

-Purpose: The module ensures incPC provides the address for sequential execution (pc + OFFSET), while pc can be reset or updated to any address (nextPC).
-This design supports both normal program flow and exceptions like resets or jumps.

 #### Block Diagram

 ##### Links to Module